miekg/learninggo/basics.md

 \begin{description}
 \item[`close`] is used in
 channel communication.
 It closes a channel.
-We'll learn more about this in Chapter \ref{chap:channels}.
+We'll learn more about this in Chapter (#chap:channels).
 (((built-in,close)))

 \item[`delete`] is used for deleting entries in maps.